USFWS/secas/_posts/2023-03-28-Register-for-a-virtual-workshop-to-review-draft-Southeast-Conservation-Blueprint-2023.md

 Invitations will go out shortly to the 1,700+ people who have participated in the development of the Southeast Blueprint over the years or were recommended as reviewers in these new and improved Blueprint subregions—but anyone is welcome.

-**And of course, workshops are free!
+And of course, workshops are free!
 Please feel free to spread the word with folks who might be interested!
-If you have questions, contact me at [hilary_morris@fws.gov](mailto:hilary_morris@fws.gov).**
+If you have questions, contact me at [hilary_morris@fws.gov](mailto:hilary_morris@fws.gov).

-Hope to see you there!
+<b>Here’s the link to the workshop page one more time: [https://secassoutheast.org/workshops](https://secassoutheast.org/workshops).</b> Hope to see you there!